12 February 2016

 Christians also tend to call him Jesus’s herald.
 He was kinda that too.
 But a herald came instead of the person whose message he brought.
 You know, like prophets tell us what God’s saying, instead of (or in addition to) God telling us what he’s saying.
 John wasn’t a substitute for the Messiah he preceded; he said his superior was coming right behind him, and he considered himself unworthy to take Messiah’s shoes off.
 Mk 1.7 But Jesus would soon speak for himself.

-John’s ministry began, as Luke pins it down, in the year 28, when both he and Jesus (figuring they were born in 7BC or so) were about 34 years old.
-He’s described as being in the erímo/“countryside,” which the KJV and many translations render “wilderness”—but erímos means undeveloped, unfarmed land; places people didn’t live or work, and couldn’t drive John off as a nuisance.
-There, he announced the kingdom was coming—so people, get ready.
+John’s ministry began, as Luke pins it down, in the year 28, when both John and Jesus (figuring they were born in 7BC or so) were about 34 years old.
+He’s described as being in the ἐρήμῳ/erímo, undeveloped, unfarmed land—places where people neither lived nor worked, and couldn’t drive John off as a nuisance.
+We might call it the countryside or go with the KJV’s “wilderness.”
+There, John announced the kingdom was coming.
+So people, get ready!

 27 January 2016